 The Working Group noted that the majority of respondents agreed with the principles of the CP.

-A DNO respondent noted that they are aware that there is an industry issue of unnecessary costs to customers and potential barriers to competition arising from potentially unnecessary administrative costs.
+A DNO respondent noted that they are aware that there is an industry issue of unnecessary costs to Customers and potential barriers to competition arising from potentially unnecessary administrative costs.
 Reducing the number of tariffs needs to be carefully considered together with the inevitable reduction in cost-reflectivity.
-They understand from the change proposal form that costs applied by meter administrators (MAs) and suppliers can be high; reducing the number of MPANs required is one way to go about dealing with this and may make a small improvement.
-However, they feel this will not affect the underlying issue of allegedly high MA and/or supplier charges.
+They understand from the change proposal form that costs applied by Meter Administrators (MAs) and Suppliers can be high; reducing the number of MPANs required is one way to go about dealing with this and may make a small improvement.
+However, they feel this will not affect the underlying issue of allegedly high MA and/or Supplier charges.

-The Working Group agreed with the response and noted that the implementation of this CP would reduce the charges but not remove them entirely.
+The Working Group agreed with the response and noted that the implementation of this CP would reduce the charges but not remove the underlying issueentirely i.e. adoption of highways on EDNO networks by LA Customers.

 The Working Group agreed to attempt to quantify the charges/impacts of these changes; if it can be successfully accomplished it was agreed to include this information within the Change Report.